Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 The Struggle Is Real, but We Love You

-1. Sometimes people don't understand the ENFP isn't always happy.
-There's a deeper more introspective side, and you want people to accept you for it.
+1. Sometimes people don't realize that the ENFP gets sad.
+There's a deeper more introspective side to them, and it can be really hard to share.

 2. Growing up was challenging.
-As a child, ENFP is full of ideas, imagination, and wants to express it all, but one's parents might not have been graced with NF.
-Parents may have lacked knowing how to raise such an open-minded child and also give them the structure they need.
+As a child, the ENFP is full of ideas, imagination, and they want to express all of it.
+Unfortunately, their parents might not have been graced with NF.
+Parents may have lacked knowing how to raise their open-minded and wild child.
+They gave them the structure they needed but not the spontaneity.

 4. Some people may be confused as to whether you're being friendly or flirtatious.
 Lots of people don't get as much attention or affection sent toward them as an ENFP will naturally give.

 5. You're open to trying things and sometimes this leads to poor or insane decisions.
 You need people around you that are spontaneous and open to experimenting with your wild, outlandish ideas.
 You also need someone who can tell you when something might be a bad idea.
-You need someone who straddles both sides, or else you get frustrated or burnt out.
+You need someone who straddles both sides, or else you get frustrated.

-7. When you really understand something it frustrates you to no end when someone is arguing against it.
+7. When you really understand something, it frustrates you to no end when someone is arguing against it.
 You may repeat the same point over and over in hopes that the other person will understand.
-This will end up being futile and corner you.
+This will end up being futile.

 8. Structure may irritate you to no end.
 You might find that there's no point to simple things.
 This can lead to some eclectic choices that others don't understand.

-10. The ENFP loves people so much that things that get in the way of loving people become boring.
+10. The ENFP loves people so much that the things that get in the way of loving people become boring.
 The ENFP isn't known for being practical and on top of mundane things.

 11. Boredom is the ENFP's bane.
 The easiest way to make an ENFP forfeit is to make things painfully boring.